ALL SOFTWARE EXERCISES

 Regular readers might experience a bit of deja vu at this point ...

-A chart showing total quantity sold by region, for each environment.
+A chart showing total quantity sold by region, for each family.
 Feel free to download your own image for the background!

 Now set drill-down so that when you click on a particular data point (such as the one shown in the previous diagram), you see sales data for that region's towns, and then for that particular town's shopping centres: